 On the last meeting day of the month, the meeting is approximately 1 ½ hours.
 The last half hour is dedicated to an activity, speaker, community project, or informational session to help community members learn, heal, cope, and serve others.
 We urge you to attend the extra half hour session on these days, but it is not necessary.

-All meetings occur at Fair Oaks Church in Room 124 (the Fireside Room) of the Adult Learning Center.
+All meetings occur at Fair Oaks Church in Room 210 (upstairs, above the church office, in the Worship Center building).

 Why share in a group?